 But – many scientist are working on IVF (in vitro fertilization) research.
-Meaning they plan to breed new northern white rhino from sperm that have been saved from deceased males and northern white rhino female.
-Unfortunately none of our remaining females can carry a calf so they would need to use surrogate mother of southern white rhino . (source – this article)
+Meaning they plan to breed new northern white rhino from sperm that have been saved from deceased males and northern white rhino females.
+Unfortunately, none of our remaining females can carry a calf so they would need to use a surrogate mother of a southern white rhino. (source – this article)

 Sounds easy let’s do it and save them from extinction.